hilton/hilton.github.com/blog/_posts/2014-10-08-3-kinds-of-good-comments.md

 These are reasonable restrictions to document in a comment:

 {% highlight scala %}
-// Returns a cuteness estimate for non-dead kittens less than one year old. def estimateCuteness(kitten: Kitten): Int = { … }
+// Returns a cuteness estimate for a non-dead kitten less than one year old. def estimateCuteness(kitten: Kitten): Int = { … }
 {% endhighlight %}

-The need for this kind of comment is arguable, because the code might be able to make it clear what these pre-conditions are.
+The need for this kind of comment is arguable, because the code or its tests might be able to make it clear what these pre-conditions are.
 This introduces the trade-off between adding comments so that you can understand a function from its interface - the function signature and any explanation in the comment - versus having to read the implementation to find important details.

 Sometimes, a restriction is an implicit TODO task, to remove the restriction: